New Hampshire DHHS just bought 100 kits for a FY2026 pilot

 FluoroSpec field kits (the core unit)

 Each kit is a complete first-pass screen: methylammonium bromide reagent that fluoresces bright green on lead-based-paint dust under 365nm UV, a rechargeable 365nm flashlight, a non-toxic fluorescent reference card to confirm the lamp is working, and a custom-printed carry bag.
 No wet chemistry, no lab, no sample shipping.
 A staffer or a family can run it in minutes.
-Manufactured by Fluoro-Spec Inc., a Delaware C-corp that is EPA-permitted to manufacture and sell.
+Manufactured by Fluoro-Spec Inc., a Delaware C-corp, under an EPA-authorized Low Volume Exemption (TSCA Section 5).

 2